 If hiking to Aylmer Pass isn’t for you, don’t worry - there is another incredible way to see the lake.
 Start at the western end of the lake where you’ll board the Lake Minnewanka Cruise.
 Travel under towering mountain cliffs and keep your eyes peeled for wildlife along the shore while listening to your guide talk about the incredible natural history of Banff’s largest lake.
 Several cruise options are available, including the Junior Explorer Cruise - specially made for children under 12 and their families.
 One kid (6-15 years old) goes free for each full-paying adult.
 If you're 18+, you may want to try Beer Voyage, which treats you to local craft beers while exploring the lake.

 Stop #2 - Two Jack Lake

 Catch the bus departing Lake Minnewanka and head back towards Banff.
 You’ll recognize your next stop - Two Jack Lake - as one of the most photographed spots in North America.
-Looking southwest from the day-use area you’ll find the jagged peaks of the Rundle range climbing up from the valley floor, perfectly situated above the most turquoise lake you’ve ever seen.
+Looking southwest from the day-use area, you’ll find the jagged peaks of the Rundle range climbing up from the valley floor, perfectly situated above the cozy lake.
 Are you a brave soul?
 Dip your feet in the frigid water for the full mountain lake experience!
-From the day use area, you can continue along the lakeshore where photo-ops are in abundant supply.
+From the day-use area, you can continue along the lakeshore where photo-ops are in abundant supply.

 Stop #3 - Cascade Ponds Picnic Area

-On your way back to Banff, consider a stop at Cascade Ponds picnic area for a proper campfire dinner.
-Several firepits and picnic tables are arranged around the picturesque pond in the centre.
-Before departing for Lake Minnewanka in the morning, pack up a cooler or grab some ready-to-go snacks downtown and wrap up your day with a perfect, crackling fire.
+On your way back to Banff, consider a stop at the Cascade Ponds picnic area for the perfect end-of-day picnic spot.
+Before departing for Lake Minnewanka in the morning, pack up a cooler or grab some ready-to-go snacks in town.
+Several picnic tables and firepits are arranged around the picturesque pond.

 Stop #4 - Downtown Banff

 Hop back on the bus and return back to downtown Banff.
 After a full day of adventure, it’s time to unwind.
-Check out some of Banff's must-visit patios or enjoy a signature cocktail from some of Banff’s best restaurants.
-If you skipped “Stop #3”, why not have dinner in a scenic dining room?
+Check out some of Banff's must-visit patios or, if you skipped “Stop #3”, why not have dinner in a scenic dining room?